 The African-American Community Fund (AACF) accepts grant applications from qualified 501(c)(3) organizations in the Dayton/Miami Valley area.
 Grants are awarded once a year to a variety of organizations: from social services to mentoring and education, from health and wellness to the arts.
 Typical amounts awarded range from $500 to $1,000.
 The size and number of grants is determined by the amount of money available each year.

-If you have questions about AACF’s grant making process, please contact Allyson Johns at (937) 225-9953.
+If you have questions about AACF’s grant making process, please contact AACF’s Grants Committee at (937) 222-0410.

 Visit www.aacfdayton.org/apply-for-grants/ to learn more about the guidelines and eligibility requirements for the African-American Community Fund’s Grant Cycle.